Stay Mason Student Support Fund – Spring Term 2026

 - We strongly encourage students to set up direct deposit through Student Accounts for non-wage disbursements of funds prior to submitting the application for emergency funding. https://fiscal.gmu.edu/wp-content/uploads/2015/10/AP-Direct-Deposit-Instructions.pdf.

-- Before students apply for emergency assistance, students should make sure they have an updated local US address on file with the University.
+- Before applying for emergency assistance, students should make sure they have an updated local US address on file with the University.

-- Assistance through this process is not a scholarship and is not guaranteed.
-There is no guarantee that funding will be available for any given semester or term.
+- Assistance for students through this process is not a scholarship and should not be relied upon as it is not guaranteed funding.
+Additionally, there is no guarantee that funding will be available through this process for any given semester or term.
 The University may discontinue funding at any time.
 The number of students who can be served and the amounts awarded are subject to the availability of funds.
+All application decisions are final.

 Application